Vitamin D RDA

-Considering their silence on vitamin D for the past 13 years, the IOM's latest pronouncement is a major disappointment.
+Considering their silence on vitamin D for the past 13 years, the IOM’s latest recommendations are a disappointment.

 Most medical doctors, nutritionists and dieticians are only vaguely aware of the latest vitamin D research, and don’t have time to put it all together.
 So they just rely on the recommendations of their medical institute.

 Because of these new recommendations, those health professionals will continue to believe that vitamin D deficiency is a relatively rare condition, easily corrected by a small (and ineffective) dose of vitamin D.

 This is most unfortunate for hundreds of millions of people around the world who are already suffering from the increased disease burden of chronic vitamin D deficiency – and may continue to do so.